Hamor101/Jegyzetek/Biologia/genetics/mendelian-genetics.md

 ## Laws of genetics
 `I. Uniformity principle:` - Homozygous parents' first generation offspring are the same, both in terms of geno- and phenotype\
 `II.
-Segregation principle:` - Parental traits don't blend, they segregate in the second generationn and can be seen\
+Segregation principle:` - Parental traits don't blend, they segregate and can be seen in the second generation\
+`III.
+Independent assortment principle:` - Different pairs of alleles are passed to offspring independently of each other, so new combinations of alleles appear, different from the parents in the 2nd generation